KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [EXT-Spotify by bugsounet](https://github.com/bugsounet/EXT-Spotify)

+1. Recommendation: Found `https://cdnjs.cloudflare.com` in file `EXT-Spotify.js`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
+2. Recommendation: Found `https://cdn.jsdelivr.net` in file `EXT-Spotify.js`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
-1. Information: There are updates for 7 dependencie(s):
+3. Information: There are updates for 7 dependencie(s):
    - @eslint/js                ^8.57.0  →  ^9.12.0
    - @stylistic/eslint-plugin   ^1.8.1  →   ^2.9.0
    - esbuild                   ^0.22.0  →  ^0.24.0